 Can I get travel insurance for the UK?

 Yes, you can get travel insurance for trips in the UK.
 The NHS will cover your medical needs, but it’s possible that an internal flight or train might be cancelled, your hotel closed or your baggage lost or damaged.
 Or you may need to cancel your trip because of ill health or bereavement.
 Travel insurance could cover you for all these things.

 Will travel insurance cover lost passports?

-While you should always check your policy beforehand, most travel-insurance providers will cover you for lost or stolen passports.
-If your passport is lost or stolen, it’s important that you report this quickly and apply for an Emergency Travel Document (ETD), to minimise the disruption to your holiday.
+While you should always check your policy beforehand, most travel insurance will cover you for lost or stolen passports.
+If your passport is lost or stolen, it’s important that you report this quickly and apply for an Emergency Travel Document (ETD) to minimise the disruption to your holiday.
 Keep any reference numbers when you report the loss/theft, as these will be needed when claiming on your insurance.

 Can I still get travel insurance if I've got a medical condition?